 If you buy products through the links on this page, we may earn a commission.
 Learn more.

+This means you should be able to buy delta 8, even if it’s in a legal gray area.
 Read on for a detailed explanation and expectations for the future.

 Table of Contents

 Hemp is federally legal thanks to the 2018 Farm Bill.
 In 2020, Mississippi became one of the last states to pass its own hemp bill (Senate Bill 2725), making both hemp and hemp-derived CBD products legal in the state.